guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 * irmap-optoma-projector.yaml
 * irmap-sony-projector.yaml

+## Hardware Definition Packages
+Board specific information are stored in ir-common-kuo/ as hardware.yaml files.
+These hardware files contain board specific information used to create the translator firmware.
+Four board types are supplied.
+You can also create your "hardware" file to support a new ESP32 board type or customize GPIO assignments.

+Supplied hardware files are for ESP32 boards ...

+* hardware-c3.yaml
+* hardware-c6.yaml
+* hardware-m5stack-atom-lite.yaml
+* hardware-s3-waveshare-lcd-1.47b.yaml

+Look in the hardware file for suggested GPIO pins for IR receiver and optional i2c display

+## IR Map Packages
+Similarly IR to bluetooth mappings are supplied as packages to be pulled into your make file.
+Tested ir-map files are...

+* irmap-tivo-roamio.yaml
+* irmap-hisense-50u6g.yaml
+* irmap-jvc-hr-S9600u.yaml
+* irmap-LG-cinebeam-hu810p.yaml

 ### Selecting an ESP32 Board
 I recommend using an ESP32-C3 with on-board OLED display.
 Although it is possible to sniff tokens "blind," the OLED display gives better feedback during setup and troubleshooting IR codes.
 Boards that lack a display are also usable, but you will only have LED flashes for feedback during setup.